DevSajnani/EZero/README.md

 | `--use_root_value`                  |use root values in value targets (require more GPU actors)
 | `--render`                          |render in evaluation
 | `--save_video`                      |save videos for evaluation

+## Contact
+If you have any question or want to use the code, please contact sajnanidev@berkeley.edu

-## Citation
+## Acknowledgement
-If you find this repo useful, please cite our paper:
 ```
 @inproceedings{ye2021mastering,
   title={Mastering Atari Games with Limited Data},